Dire Straits (album): Touring

 Dire Straits promoted the release of their first single and album with the Dire Straits Tour, which started on 6 June 1978 at the Lafayette Club in Wolverhampton, included 55 shows, ending on 18 November 1978 at the College of Education in Hitchin.
 The European tour included concerts in the United Kingdom, France, Belgium, Germany and the Netherlands.
 These concerts presented Dire Straits with their largest audiences to that date.
-The first leg of the tour promoted their first single, "Sultans of Swing".
-This first leg took the band around Great Britain in June and July 1978, performing in England, Scotland and Wales.
+The first leg of the tour promoted "Sultans of Swing" and took the band around Great Britain in June and July 1978.
 The band typically performed in small halls with a maximum capacity of 1,000.
 The second leg of the tour promoted the band's debut album.
 This leg took the band to several European countries, where they met journalists and performed on television programmes.

 Critical reception

-In a retrospective review for AllMusic, Stephen Thomas Erlewine gave the album four out of five stars, calling it "remarkably accomplished for a debut".
+In a retrospective review for AllMusic, Stephen Thomas Erlewine called the album "remarkably accomplished for a debut".
 Erlewine praised Knopfler's "spare, tasteful guitar lines and his husky warbling" and his "inclination toward Dylanesque imagery, which enhances the smoky, low-key atmosphere of the album".

-In his review for Rolling Stone magazine, Ken Tucker wrote that the band "plays tight, spare mixtures of rock, folk and country music with a serene spirit and witty irony.
+In his review for Rolling Stone, Ken Tucker wrote that the band "plays tight, spare mixtures of rock, folk and country music with a serene spirit and witty irony.
 It's almost as if they were aware that their forte has nothing to do with what's currently happening in the industry, but couldn't care less."
 Tucker singled out "Sultans of Swing" for its "inescapable hook" and "Bob Dylan-like snarl in its vocal".
 He also praised "Setting Me Up" as a "heavenly number, funny and bitter".